 Field sampling

 We studied cryptobenthic fish communities in two locations that dramatically differ in their annual temperature profiles.
 Temperatures in the Arabian Gulf (Dhabiya: 24.36383º, 54.10121º; Ras Ghanada: 24.84743º, 54.69235º; Saadiyat: 24.65771º, 54.48691º) are extremely hot, with summer maximum temperatures reaching up to or above 36 ºC, while winter minimum temperatures fall to 16 ºC.
-In contrast, temperatures in the Gulf of Oman (Dibba Rock: 25.55378º, 56.35694º; Sharm Rock: 25.48229º, 56.36695º; Snoopy Rock: 25.49210º, 56.36401º) lie within more typical coral reef temperature profiles throughout the year, ranging from 32 ºC to 22 ºC (Price et al. 1993).
+In contrast, temperatures in the Gulf of Oman (Dibba Rock: 25.55378º, 56.35694º; Sharm Rock: 25.48229º, 56.36695º; Snoopy Rock: 25.49210º, 56.36401º) lie within more typical coral reef temperature profiles throughout the year, ranging from 32 ºC to 22 ºC 63.
 Notably, the sampled reefs in the Arabian Gulf are at the extreme end of high maximum summer temperatures, while being relatively benign concerning the low winter temperatures in the rest Arabian Gulf (Fig. 1a,b).
+At the time of sampling, temperatures between the two locations were between 27ºC and 29ºC at both locations.
+All in situ temperature data (Fig. S2) were obtained from HOBO data loggers deployed at the respective sites (cf.59).

 In April and May of 2018, we sampled six reefs (hereafter site) in the southeastern Arabian Gulf and northwestern Gulf of Oman (three sites per location).
-At each site, we sampled three distinct reef outcrops for cryptobenthic reef fishes using enclosed clove oil stations (Ackerman and Bellwood 2000; Brandl et al. 2017), covering an average of 4.63 ± 0.38 and 4.73 ± 0.16 m2 in the Arabian Gulf and Gulf of Oman, respectively, for a total of 18 community samples.
+At each site, we sampled three distinct reef outcrops for cryptobenthic reef fishes using enclosed clove oil stations50,107, covering an average of 4.63 ± 0.38 and 4.73 ± 0.16 m2 in the Arabian Gulf and Gulf of Oman, respectively, for a total of 18 community samples.
 Since our sampling was not replicated temporally, we cannot exclude the possibility of annual changes in cryptobenthic communities in the Arabian Gulf.
 Nevertheless, the lack of records for many of the species found in the Gulf of Oman in the southeastern Arabian Gulf indicates that the depauperate nature of cryptobenthic assemblages in this region is not a function of our sampling at a single point in time.
 For each station, we covered a reef outcrop with a fine-mesh, bell-shaped net (2.74 m in diameter), weighted by a chain on the bottom.
 We then covered the same area with an impermeable bell-shaped tarpaulin, also weighted by a chain on the bottom.
 Then, three to four divers inoculated the area under the net with two liters of clove-oil:ethanol solution (1:5) using collapsible spray bottles (clove bud oil: Jedwards International, Inc., Braintree, MA, USA).
 Upon emptying the entire solution and a short wait period to allow the clove oil to disperse and take effect (approximately 2-3 mins), we removed the tarpaulin and gently peeled back the net while collecting all fishes found within the inoculated area with tweezers.
 We searched the entire area, including inside caves and crevices until five minutes passed without a single diver collecting any additional fishes.
 We placed all fishes into Ziplock bags, brought them to the surface, euthanized them with a clove-oil overdose, and immediately placed them into an ice-water slurry until processing and preservation.
 At the end of each day, all specimens were brought to the laboratory at NYUAD or the Radisson Blu hotel in Fujairah.
 To quantify benthic community structure, we used a haphazardly placed 2020cm PVC-quadrat to frame and take five photographs of the benthos at each sampled outcrop.